- Life expectancy is an influential element of insurance and retirement planning.

+The results from online life expectancy calculators are driven by formulas based on historical statistics.
 Some calculators take less input than others.
-For example, the Social Security Administration’s longevity calculator doesn’t factor in a person’s current health, lifestyle or family history, even though these are all determinants.
+For example, the Social Security Administration’s longevity calculator doesn’t factor in a person’s current health, lifestyle or family history, even though they are all determinants.

-In addition to calculators, life expectancy tables provide helpful estimates.
+Besides calculators, life expectancy tables provide helpful estimates.
 These charts — also called mortality tables and actuarial tables — offer an organized visual overview of survival rates based on age and sex.

-Life Expectancy Table, 2017 (Male)
+Period Life Expectancy Table, 2023 (Men)

-Life Expectancy Table, 2017 (Female)
+Period Life Expectancy Table, 2023 (Women)